NPC: Neural Point Characters from Video: Experiments

 \parag{Metrics.} We adopt standard image metrics, including pixel-wise PSNR and SSIM~\cite{wang2004ssim}, as well as perceptual metrics LPIPS~\cite{zhang2018perceptual} and KID~\cite{binkowski2018demystifying,parmar2021cleanfid} that better quantify the improvement on texture details under slight misalignment that is unavoidable when driving detailed characters with only sparse pose.
 All scores are on the holdout testing set.
 Specifically, we evaluate the performance for \textit{ novel-view synthesis} on multi-view datasets by rendering seen poses from unseen testing views and \textit{novel-pose synthesis} to synthesize appearances of body poses unseen during training.

 \parag{Datasets.} We evaluate ~\ourapproach~on the established benchmarks for body modeling, including both indoor, outdoor, monocular video capture, and synthetic animal datasets. \begin{itemize}[noitemsep,nolistsep] \item Human3.6M~\cite{Ionescu11,Ionescu14a}: we use the protocol from Anim-NeRF~\cite{peng2021animatable}, evaluating on a total of 7 subjects using the foreground maps provided by the authors. \item MonoPerfCap~\cite{Xu18a}: the dataset consists of multiple monocular outdoor footages.
-We use the same 2 subjects as in A-NeRF~\cite{su2021anerf}.
+We use the same 2 subjects as in~\cite{su2021anerf}.
 The training poses and cameras are SPIN estimates~\cite{kolotouros2019learning_spin} refined by A-NeRF. \end{itemize}

-We additionally use challenging motion sequences, including dancing and gymnastic from poses AIST++~\cite{li2021learn} and SURREAL+CMU-Mocap~\cite{CMUMOCAP,varol17_surreal} dataset, for animating our learned characters.
+We additionally evaluate \ourapproach{} on one subject with loose clothing from ZJU-Mocap~\cite{fang2021mirrored,peng2020neuralbody}, and use challenging motion sequences, including dancing and gymnastic from poses AIST++~\cite{li2021learn} and SURREAL+CMU-Mocap~\cite{CMUMOCAP,varol17_surreal} dataset, for animating our learned characters.
 Finally, we use the synthetic wolf dataset from TAVA~\cite{li2022tava} as a proof-of-concept on how we can apply~\ourapproach~to non-human subjects similar to other template-free methods~\cite{li2022tava,noguchi2021narf,su2022danbo}.